13 Things I've Learned in 13 Years of Marriage - Baby Chick

 Parenting should never replace your relationship with one another.
 You will be better parents when your marriage is strong.
 So carve out time for dates and reserve babysitters before you’re feeling desperate.
 Dates give you time to kick back, communicate, and connect without the stress of managing littles.
 How can you stay in love when you don’t have a chance to show your love?
 Never forget to date!

-9. Take time for intimacy!
+9. Take Time for Intimacy!

 It’s easy to let sexual intimacy take a back burner once kids come into the equation.
 But intimacy in marriage is one way to stay connected when everything else is fighting to pull you in two directions.
 Logically, there is less time for intimacy when babies come along, but that doesn’t mean it’s healthy to let it fall to the wayside.
-So prioritize time to stay close, shut the door and reconnect!
+So prioritize time to stay close, shut the door, and reconnect!
 (It will reap rewards—and sometimes more kids, too.
 So watch out for that!)

 13 Things That I've Learned in 13 Years of Marriage | Baby Chick